xindalok/bakery_sales_analysis-Python/sales_analysis.md

 ```
 <img src="images/percentages.png" width="1200" height="550" />

+#### Analyzing Monthly Transaction Trends and Changes

+- Calculate Monthly Totals:
+   - Total transactions, single-item transactions, and multi-item transactions are calculated for each month.
+- Merge Datasets:
+   - The results are combined into a single consolidated DataFrame for analysis.

+- Add Percentages:
+   - Compute the percentage of single-item transactions (`pct_single`) relative to total transactions.

+- Track Changes:
+   - Calculate month-over-month changes for:
+     - Single-item transaction percentage (`pct_single_change`).
+     - Total transactions (`total_trans_pct_change`).

 ``` python
 # get dataframes for analysis of monthly total, single-item and multi-item transactions